• Home

 Medical Conditions:

-• Her pelvis hasn’t formed correctly (some of it is made of cartilage not bone) and it’s not fused together, so essentially always broken.
+• Hips - Her pelvis hasn’t formed correctly (some of it is made of cartilage not bone) and it’s not fused together, so essentially always broken.

-• Ventriculomegaly (a condition in which the ventricles - fluid-filled spaces in the brain, are larger than usual);
+• Brain - Ventriculomegaly (a condition in which the ventricles - fluid-filled spaces in the brain, are larger than usual);

 For more details and answers to frequently asked questions—such as how we treat Dottie’s conditions, what medications she takes, or anything else about her life—please explore this website.
 We've compiled information from her Instagram to create an easier resource for pet owners.
 To learn more about Dottie and find answers to the most commonly asked questions about her life and medical journey, click the Q&A below!